Amirreza-al/StabDiffusion_Gradio_Interface/README.md

 # usage

-Model: ```Select either stable-diffusion-v1-5``` or the higher-quality ```stable-diffusion-xl-base-1.0``` from the dropdown menu.
+**Model**: ```Select either stable-diffusion-v1-5``` or the higher-quality ```stable-diffusion-xl-base-1.0``` from the dropdown menu.

-Prompt: Write a descriptive text of the image you want to create.
+**Prompt**: Write a descriptive text of the image you want to create.
 Be as specific as possible for better results.

-CFG Scale: Adjust the slider to control prompt adherence.
-Lower values (e.g., 3-6) give the model more creative freedom, while higher values (e.g., 7-12) make it stick more closely to your prompt.
+**CFG Scale**: Adjust the slider to control prompt adherence.
+Lower values (e.g., 3-6) give the model more creative freedom, while
+**higher values** (e.g., 7-12) make it stick more closely to your prompt.

-Image Width/Height: Set the desired dimensions for the output image.
+**Image Width/Height**: Set the desired dimensions for the output image.
 Note that SDXL works best with resolutions of 1024x1024.

-Generate: Click the "Generate Image" button and wait for the result to appear on the right.
+**Generate**: Click the "Generate Image" button and wait for the result to appear on the right.

 # 🙏 Acknowledgments

-- Thanks to Stability AI and RunwayML for releasing the Stable Diffusion models.
+- Thanks to [Stability AI](https://stability.ai/) and [RunwayML](https://runwayml.com/) for releasing the Stable Diffusion models.
-- This interface is built using the fantastic Gradio library.
+- This interface is built using the fantastic [Gradio](https://www.gradio.app/) library.
-- Model hosting and pipelines are powered by Hugging Face.
+- Model hosting and pipelines are powered by [Hugging Face](https://huggingface.co/).